richandrysek/vyoco/README.md

 [andrysek](https://andrysek.de/)

-Virtual machine with Yocto for developers, when you can't use a container.
+Virtual machine with Yocto for developers if you cannot use a container.

 ## System requirements